Pauetisdev/petclinic-api-testing/readme.md

 If you want, I can:
 - Generate a sample `postman_environment.json` with the required variables.
 - Add additional Pre-request / Test examples for negative cases or edge scenarios.
-- Create an English `README_en.md` file (this file is already in English; I can also produce a Spanish translation if needed).

 Tell me which of the options above you want me to add next and I will implement it.